yuliwu/yuliwu.github.io/index.md

 Piano pieces on <a href="https://space.bilibili.com/8105962/" target="_blank">BiliBili</a> (a chinese video platform); keyboard of the rock band&nbsp;<a href="https://thewittekind.github.io/" target="_blank">the wittekind</a>&nbsp;;&nbsp;<a href="https://yuliwu.notion.site/Logogram-Portfolio-65cfca3dacb94b2893449957a2c7a3af" target="_blank">logogram design</a>.

-I shoot with analog films and own a second-hand Leica M6 made in 1985.
+I shoot with analog films on a second-hand Leica M6 made in 1985.

 <br />
 <br />